 We create a new channel using the mpsc::channel function; mpsc stands for multiple producer, single consumer.
 In short, the way Rust’s standard library implements channels means a channel can have multiple sending ends that produce values but only one receiving end that consumes those values.
 Imagine multiple streams flowing together into one big river: everything sent down any of the streams will end up in one river at the end.
 We’ll start with a single producer for now, but we’ll add multiple producers when we get this example working.

-The mpsc::channel function returns a tuple, the first element of which is the sending end—the transmitter—and the second element is the receiving end—the receiver.
-The abbreviations tx and rx are traditionally used in many fields for transmitter and receiver respectively, so we name our variables as such to indicate each end.
+The mpsc::channel function returns a tuple, the first element of which is the sending end—the transmitter—and the second element of which is the receiving end—the receiver.
+The abbreviations tx and rx are traditionally used in many fields for transmitter and receiver, respectively, so we name our variables as such to indicate each end.
 We’re using a let statement with a pattern that destructures the tuples; we’ll discuss the use of patterns in let statements and destructuring in Chapter 18.
-For now, know that using a let statement this way is a convenient approach to extract the pieces of the tuple returned by mpsc::channel.
+For now, know that using a let statement in this way is a convenient approach to extract the pieces of the tuple returned by mpsc::channel.

 Let’s move the transmitting end into a spawned thread and have it send one string so the spawned thread is communicating with the main thread, as shown in Listing 16-7.
 This is like putting a rubber duck in the river upstream or sending a chat message from one thread to another.